ACM Transactions On Graphics (SIGGRAPH 2023)

 Acknowledgements

-This work was funded by an NSF CAREER Award (IIS 1943123), NSF Award IIS 2212290, a Packard Fellowship and gifts from Facebook Reality Labs, and Google, Inc.For a given point on a surface, we would like to know whether it is inside or outside the given curve.
+This work was funded by an NSF CAREER Award (IIS 1943123), NSF Award IIS 2212290, a Packard Fellowship and gifts from Facebook Reality Labs, and Google, Inc.For a given point on a surface, we would like to know whether it is inside or outside a given curve.
 For example, coloring points on this cow according to inside vs. outside would look like this:

 But on surfaces, not all closed curves bound regions: